xnhl/fan-mail/README.md

 	</li>
 	<li>It seems probable that the <a href="https://github.com/xnhl/racism" target="_blank">racism</a> repository was the thing that set off these recent attacks, and that BLM / "anti-racist" / "anti-fascist" types could be involved and/or responsible.
 		<ul>
-			<li>In addition to the <a href="https://github.com/xnhl/racism" target="_blank">racism</a> repository, I'm fairly certain that my <a href="https://github.com/xnhl/riots" target="_blank">riots</a> repository has been viewed and cloned many times by leftists / woke cultists / social justice warriors / black lives matter / antifa (so-called "anti-fascist") types, and that they may have chosen to target me as they do to anyone who dares to disagree with any of their views and/or expose their violence, ignorance, racism, hypocrisy, terrorism, <a href="https://en.wikipedia.org/wiki/Live_action_role-playing_game" target="_blank">LARP</a>ing / <a href="https://en.wikipedia.org/wiki/Cosplay" target="_blank">cosplaying</a>, childishness / tantrums, and (ironically) fascist actions/tendencies.
+			<li>In addition to the <a href="https://github.com/xnhl/racism" target="_blank">racism</a> repository, I'm fairly certain that my <a href="https://github.com/xnhl/riots" target="_blank">riots</a> repository has been viewed and cloned many times by leftists / woke cultists / social justice warriors / black lives matter / antifa (so-called "anti-fascist") / cluster B types, and that they may have chosen to target me as they do to anyone who dares to disagree with any of their views and/or expose their violence, ignorance, racism, hypocrisy, terrorism, <a href="https://en.wikipedia.org/wiki/Live_action_role-playing_game" target="_blank">LARP</a>ing / <a href="https://en.wikipedia.org/wiki/Cosplay" target="_blank">cosplaying</a>, childishness / tantrums, and (ironically) fascist actions/tendencies.
 			<ul>
 				<li>
 					<details>
 						<summary><p style="display: inline">Fascists?</p></summary>
 						<ul>
-							<li>Common among super edgy leftists, social justice warriors, Democrats, "anti-fascists", and similar types is the view that essential to "saving our democracy" (preserving their control) and "fighting disinformation" (purging and banning all but the infallible narratives of governments & leftist activists) is merging state and corporate power (government + media, social media) in order to forcibly suppress, censor, and ban any/all dissent and opposition to them.
+							<li>Common among super edgy leftists, social justice warriors, Democrats, "anti-fascists", and similar cluster B types is the view that essential to "saving our democracy" (preserving their control) and "fighting disinformation" (purging and banning all but the infallible narratives of governments & leftist activists) is merging state and corporate power (government + media, social media) in order to forcibly suppress, censor, and ban any/all dissent and opposition to them.
 								<ul>
 									<li>This is textbook fascism.
 									</li>